 The Emerald Triangle

 An exploration of the rarely-visited 'Emerald Triangle' where Thailand, Laos and Cambodia meet.
-Visit the spectacular 4,000 Islands of the Mekong River and World Heritage Wat Phu and Preah Vihear
+Visit the spectacular 4,000 Islands of the Mekong River, World Heritage Wat Phu and Preah Vihear

 Off-the-beaten-track Thailand, Laos and Cambodia tour